 Such early starts every day are unavoidable because of Manila’s infamous traffic jams, which saw the government impose a ban preventing trucks from operating in urban areas on Mondays to Saturdays from 6am to 10am and from 5pm to 10pm.

 Paguio has a lot good things to say about his daily partner – the Quester.
-“I really like this truck because the engine is very strong, yet easy enough to shift.
-In Manila we are constantly in the traffic, doing stop-and-go driving so we need a reliable engine.
-Plus it’s very comfortable to sleep in.”
 The comfort that his Quester offers gives extra assurance to Shotwell, because it helps the drivers to rest and restore their energy between deliveries to be at their peak when they represent their customers on the road.